Transitional Kindergarten Information

 Transitional Kindergarten (TK):

-- is a bridge between preschool and kindergarten for children turning 5 years old between September 2nd and December 2nd.
+- is a bridge between preschool and kindergarten for young children.

 - gives young learners a head start and provides them with an opportunity to learn and grow in an environment that is tailored to meet their academic and social needs.